AxelUser/blog/content/005-dictionary-on-generics/index.md

 ## Disclaimer

 1. This article shows how to simulate dictionary behavior with generic static classes.
 However, **the way to this solution goes through other examples with lots of design details** to make you familiar with the situation.
-If you're interested only in "hacking" part, you may go directly to the section [**Implementing a generic-based cached producer**](#implementing-a-generic-based-cached-producer).
+If you're interested only in "hacking" part, you may go directly to the section [Implementing a generic-based cached producer](#implementing-a-generic-based-cached-producer).
 2. In code examples I've used **Nullable Reference Types**, which is a new feature from **C# 8**.
 They don't affect the performance and definitely not a main point of the article.
 If you're curious, check the [documentation](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references).
 3. All code is available on [GitHub](https://github.com/AxelUser/examples/tree/master/DotNet/DictionaryOfTypes).